Ways To Playfully Respond To Teasing, Bantering Remarks

 Farther down I'll go over a bunch of different ways to reply when your friends or colleagues are busting your chops.
-But first, here are some broad mindsets that get in the way of responding effectively:
+But first, here are two broad mindsets that get in the way of responding effectively:

 Having a tendency to get defensive and think people are being mean-spirited in their teasing

 This is pretty common in people who were picked on a lot in the past.
 Whenever someone pokes fun at them their first instinct is to feel wounded and assume the other person is being a bully.
 They can overreact to harmless jokes by rushing to explain themselves, getting touchy, or shutting down.